CCN-github/DICOMtoBIDS/README.md

 -c none \
 -o /output

+This will create a .heudiconv folder with a file called "convertall.py".
+You will have to adapt this file to the specifics of your study (see convert_retro.py file for an example).

-At this point, delent the .heudiconv file
+At this point, move your new heuristic file to your script folder and delete the .heudiconv folder

 # Run the transformation with our heuristic file
 for subject in {01..05}; do
 	docker run --rm -it \